Notes on the Geography of Peninsular India: Ellora (Hindu)

 Inside there is only a simple lingam.

-We're going to take quick look at other other caves, neither nearly as spectacular as Kailash but both having remarkably expressive sculpture.
+We're going to take quick look at some neighboring caves, neither as spectacular as Kailash but with expressive sculpture.
 Here, the entrance to Cave 15.

 In the back wall, a massive hypostyle hall leads into the excavated cave.